Steak with Black Truffle Butter

 Butter, garlic, and fresh rosemary are easy to source at your local grocery store.
 If you want the ultimate experience, visiting a gourmet market specializing in truffles will give you the best aroma and flavor.

-Can I substitute the ingredients in this recipe?
+Can I substitute any of the ingredients?

 Absolutely, there are a few substitutions you can make without losing the essence of this dish.
 If you can’t find a fresh black truffle, a small amount of truffle oil can mimic the flavor quite well – just use it sparingly so it doesn’t overpower the steak.